MikeJSeo/bnma/README.md

 bnma (Bayesian network meta analysis)
 =====================================

-This Package is quite similar and has been inspired by a popular Bayesian NMA package gemtc.
+This Package is quite similar and has been inspired by the popular Bayesian NMA package gemtc.
 Some additional features of bnma include:

 -   bnma allows binomial, normal, and multinomial outcomes.
 -   bnma adds modelling baseline risk